Target species

 Special precautions for use in animals

-In case of renal or hepatic dysfunction or respiratory depression there may be greater risk associated with the use of the product.
+In case of renal or hepatic dysfunction or respiratory depression there may be greater risk associated with the use of the veterinary medicinal product.
 Use only according to the benefit/risk assessment by the responsible veterinarian.

 The safety of repeated bolus dosing (at 0.06 mg/kg) at intervals of less than 4 days has not been established.
 Based on the pharmacokinetics of the active substance, care should be taken when administering repeated doses of midazolam within a 24 hour period to horses, particularly neonatal foals (i.e. foals less than 3 weeks old), obese horses and horses with hepatic impairment or conditions associated with reduced organ perfusion, due to the possibility of drug accumulation.